p0nk0/tictactoe/README.md

 You can run the game server by running the `./run-game-server.sh` script:

 ```
-tictactoe$ ./run-game-server.sh
+tictactoe$ ./run-game-server.sh -port 8181
-Game server running on port 8080
+Game server running on port 8181
 ```

-You should then be able to navigate to: http://$YOUR_AWS_HOSTNAME:8080
+You should then be able to navigate to: http://$YOUR_AWS_HOSTNAME:8181

-> NOTE: You can find your AWS hostname/IP address by running `$ hostname -I`
+> NOTE: You can find your public AWS hostname with: `curl http://169.254.169.254/latest/meta-data/public-hostname`

 You should see a game server site like this: